 - Convert the original artwork to EMF using the graphics application that the original artwork was created in.

-If Adobe Illustrator is used to create the EMF file, a PC running Adobe Illustrator should be used.
+Note: If Adobe Illustrator is used to create the EMF file, a PC running Adobe Illustrator should be used.
 Since EMF is a Windows file format, EMFs generated in Illustrator on a Macintosh platform tend to be of lower quality.

 - If the original vector artwork is available as PostScript, but Adobe Illustrator or a similar graphics application that can convert PostScript to EMF is not available, use the freeware application pstoedit.